rocky-linux/documentation/docs/guides/file_sharing/glusterfs.md

 performance.client-io-threads: off
 ```

-The status must be Started.
+The status must be "Started".

 We can already restrict access on the volume a little bit: